sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ## Overview

 This guide provides comprehensive instructions for customizing and white-labeling SambaNova's AI Starter Kit and for your deployment.
-As a SambaManaged customer with your own branded cloud infrastructure, you can adapt these resources to:
+As a SambaManaged or SambaStack customer with your own branded API infrastructure, you can adapt these resources to:

 - Replace SambaNova branding with your company's branding
-- Configure applications to use your custom cloud URL (e.g., `cloud.custx.ai`)
+- Configure applications to use your custom platform URL (e.g., `cloud.custx.ai`)
 - Customize documentation and user interfaces with your branding

 ### Prerequisites